dkucharc/academic/docs/blog/posts/week#1.md

 date:
   created: 2024-10-03

+draft: true
 ---

-# Week #1 - Introduction to Machine Learning
+# Week #1 -

-We hope you are all having fun and wish you all the best for the new year!
+Move from a standalone deployment to a cluster

 <!-- more -->

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod